anthrax3/selenium-webdriver/README.md

-# selenium-webdriver
+# browserstack-webdriver

 ## Installation

 Install the latest published version using `npm`:

-    npm install selenium-webdriver
+    npm install browserstack-webdriver

 In addition to the npm package, you will to download the WebDriver implementations you wish to utilize.
-As of 2.34.0, `selenium-webdriver` natively supports the [ChromeDriver](http://chromedriver.storage.googleapis.com/index.html).
+As of 2.34.0, `browserstack-webdriver` natively supports the [ChromeDriver](http://chromedriver.storage.googleapis.com/index.html).
 Simply download a copy and make sure it can be found on your `PATH`.
 The other drivers (e.g. Firefox, Internet Explorer, and Safari), still require the